 How cute are these plates?!
-The second I saw them at Williams Sonoma I knew they would set the tone for the whole table.
+The second I saw them I knew they would set the tone for the whole table.
 I love the tree and the subtle browns and olive greens are just the palette I was looking for!

-I knew I wanted to use only white and/or green pumpkins, but it’s so early, all I could find were the tiny baby boo white ones.
-The other larger white ones are faux which I found at Home Goods.
-The artichokes are Pottery Barn from a couple of years ago, but I’ve now seen them on Etsy.
+I knew I wanted to use only white and/or green pumpkins, but it’s so early, all I could find were the tiny baby boo ones.
+The other larger white ones are faux.
+Tip: if it’s too early for pumpkins in your area, go with faux.
+You can always sub them out later for the real thing once they become available.

-The patterned runner was one I also found at Home Goods.
+The patterned runner adds color and pattern, and I love that it brings in some other tones as well.
 I chose it because I loved the greens and greys in it, and because again, it didn’t scream Thanksgiving.
 I layered it over a fringed linen runner for added texture.